Wolverine971/9takes/src/blog/enneagram/enneagram-stress-number.md

         <li><a href="#conclusion">The power of understanding your stress number</a></li>
     </ul>
 </details>

-<p class="firstLetter" id="intro">Everyone gets stressed, but how people act when stressed differs a lot.
-Why is that?</p>

-TLDR: It's because specific personalities are sensitive to specific emotions, and when specific situations cause them to feel that emotion, they lash out.
-You might be surprised to learn that the reasons people lash out are not as complex as you might think.
-Lashing out is due to something making us feel one of these three emotions: anger, fear, or shame.

-Here, we are going to use the Enneagram to understand why these emotions come up and learn how to mitigate the lashing out.

 <!-- out that emotion these have been developed overtime starting from childhood.  -->